-Shown above is a view of the detection unit after the access door has been opened.
+Shown on the following page is a view of the detection unit after the access door has been opened.
 Three metal covers protect (from left) the POWER SUPPLY Module, CONTROLLER Module and the BATTERY PACK Module (Optional).

 2.3.2 POWER SUPPLY MODULE